-The City of Syracuse’s Department of Innovation was formed in 2015.
-The five person department, more commonly known as the i-team, develops innovative solutions to Syracuse’s most pressing problems.
-It leverages idea generation techniques and utilizes a structured, data-driven approach to affect change and deliver results within the city.
+The City of Syracuse’s Office of Innovation was formed in 2015.
+The office, more commonly known as the i-team, develops innovative solutions to Syracuse’s most pressing problems.
+It leverages idea generation techniques and utilizes a structured, human-centered and data-driven approach to affect change and deliver results within the city.

 The i-team is based in city hall and reports to the Mayor, Ben Walsh.
 It serves as an in-house innovation consultant that focuses on different priority areas.
 The team works side-by-side with senior staff members and departments, however, it is outside of the typical municipal government hierarchy.
 This structure positions the i-team to coordinate across departments and achieve impactful results.
 Meet our team.